 Growing missionary disciples was Jesus' final directive to his apostles in the great commission.
 A proven evangelisation initiative, Alpha is being used to great effect in urban, regional and rural settings using the key components of warm community hospitality, love of God and the humble and joy-filled witness of the local team members.

 Everything you need to run Alpha can be downloaded for free.
 Alpha presents the core of the Christian faith, the Kerygma, in a welcoming and friendly way which appeals to millennials, and seeks to address their questions and concerns.

 Building an Alpha Network for Melbourne Parishes

-This year, the Archbishop's Office for Evangelisation will establish a parish Alpha network for interested parishes to liaise, share experiences and discern ongoing support.
+To further assist parishes—especially those interested in exploring how Alpha can support their parish mission and vision—the Archbishop's Office for Evangelisation has established a 'Parish Alpha Network' for communities to liaise, share resources and best practices and discern ongoing support.
 Parishes who are interested in finding out more please contact Mary Ryan (Co-ordinator, Adult Faith Formation) on 9926 5603 or via firstname.lastname@example.org